nourhanhelmy1/nourhanhelmy1/README.md

 About
 -----
-My name is Nourhan Ahmed, Junior Software Engineer in Computer Engineering Department, Cairo University.
+My name is Nourhan Ahmed, Junior Software Engineer recently graduated from Computer Engineering Department, Cairo University.
 I am generally interested in developing Mobile Applications on Cross Platforms and Cloud Computing.
 My lifetime goal is to keep learning new skills continuously and help make people's life easier and safer using technology.

 GitHub Gist
 -----------